ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 The Privacy Pass ecosystem refers to the global framework in which multiple instances of the Privacy Pass protocol operate.
-This refers to all servers that support the protocol, or any extension of it, along with all of the clients that may interact with these servers.
+This refers to all servers that support the protocol, or any extension of it, along with all of the Clients that may interact with these Servers.

-The ecosystem itself, and the way it is constructed, is critical for evaluating the privacy of each individual client.
-We assume that a client's privacy refers to fraction of users that it represents in the anonymity set that it belongs to.
+The ecosystem itself, and the way it is constructed, is critical for evaluating the privacy of each individual Client.
+We assume that a Client's privacy refers to fraction of users that it represents in the anonymity set that it belongs to.
 We discuss this more in {{privacy}}.

 TODO: Add diagram of ecosystem